tompwd/api_test/README.md

 ### <ins>Creation of the sqlite.db (OPTIONAL)<ins>

-I have provided a completed sqlite.db file in the project, but if you would like to recreate this from scratch, you can do this by running the db_setup.py files found in the src folder.
+I have provided a completed sqlite.db file in the project, but if you would like to recreate this from scratch, you can do this by deleting the existing sqlite.db file and running the db_setup.py file found in the src folder.

 Or by running this command in the terminal: